ARCLeeds/arcleeds.github.io/blog/_posts/2023-10-19-parallelSeriesEpisode1.md

 #### Parallel Chunk Approach

 Next, we implemented a parallel chunk approach, where we divided the range of numbers into chunks and assigned each chunk to a separate process.
 This is an attempt to create larger process to avoid the communication overhead.
-The task here is find the right ballance between the time we loose managing all process and keeping all cores using 100% of CPU as much as possible.
+The task here is find the right ballance between the time we lose managing all processes and keeping all cores using 100% of CPU as much as possible.
 This approach allowed us to fine-tune the level of parallelism.
 The results for 40 chunks were particularly impressive:

 - For 10^6 numbers, the parallel chunk approach took approximately 0.27 seconds, showcasing a substantial improvement, approximately 10.67 times faster than the serial version.
 - With 10^7 numbers, execution time reduced to approximately 4.09 seconds, achieving a remarkable speedup of about 17.38 times.